-Start with competitive research.
-Create an Information Architecture document to determine weak points and simplify site nav.
+Start with competitive and historical research.
+Investigate the IA to determine weak points and drastically simplify site navigation.
 Wireframe potential layouts and review with multiple stake-holders.
 Prototype and test with users to validate/invalidate assumptions.
 Iterate until customer feedback is ideal.

-The first steps included a user study that included competitive analysis.
+The first step was a user study that included a competitive analysis.
 We discovered pain points in our own software, namely user-disorientation.
-They did, however, enjoy the more modern look-and-feel of Dell's Metro inspired color blocks (see current build below.)
+The users did, however, enjoy the more modern look-and-feel of Dell's Metro inspired color blocks (see current build below.)

 Before pushing a single pixel, the program architecture needed investigating and disecting.
 Each highlighted section in the document above has fewer than 3 lines of content, but requires three clicks to access it and its help information.
-This document clearly visualized an issue with the software architecture: the navigation system is overly-complicated and requires many clicks to perform simple operations.
+This document clearly visualized an issue with the architecture: the navigation system is overly-complicated and requires many clicks to perform simple operations.
 This investigation allowed the collapse of many pages into a single overview page, often without a scroll.

 Based on user studies, we knew we needed a consistent, centralized left navigation.
 We also discovered confusion around the significance of the different size and color of the tiles.
 Accessibility was also a consideration in the redesign, specifically users with dysfunctional touchpads or mice.
 The visual design also needed an update to Clarity 4, the latest design language from the Dell Experience Design Group.

 The current build has obvious issues with navigation scalability, see Security in green.
 Some sub-nav pages had two tiles, while others had 10+ tiles.

 The wireframe explorations above illustrate the lack of scalability of anything tab-like, and the necessity of a traditional left nav.

 The final design landed on the traditional left nav.
 Without the tiles, the subsections are of equal visual weight and easily accessible.